jdoleary/Spellmasons/multiplayer-hosting-instructions.md

 ```

 # For Spellmasons developers
+View the official Spellmasons Server image at https://hub.docker.com/repository/docker/jordanoleary/smms

+To update the official image:
+1. Run DockerDesktop
-Build
+2. Build
 `docker build . -t jordanoleary/smms`
-Push a new image to the docker repo:
+3. Push a new image to the docker repo:
-`docker push jordanoleary/smms:tagname`
+`docker push jordanoleary/smms`

+To update a community server running on Digital Ocean
+1. Login to digital ocean
+2. Find the app
+3. Actions > Force Rebuild and Redeploy (There is no need to clear the build cache)

 ## Running the server locally with node
 `npm i`